tolgadevsec/PHP-Security-Cheatsheet/README.md

 $escapedString = htmlentities("<script>alert('xss');</script>", ENT_QUOTES | ENT_HTML5, "UTF-8", true);
 ```

 The `ENT_QUOTES` flag makes sure that both single and double quotes will be encoded since the default flag does not encode single quotes.
 The `ENT_HTML5` flag encodes characters to their referenced entities in the [HTML5 entity set](https://www.quackit.com/character_sets/html5_entities/).
-Using the HTML5 entity set has the advantage that most of the special characters will be encoded as well in comparsion to the default flag (`ENT_HTML401`).
+Using the HTML5 entity set has the advantage that most of the special characters will be encoded as well in comparsion to the entity set defined by the default flag (`ENT_HTML401`).

 Special Characters:
 ```